 Parameter.
 Parameters are used to describe populations and, hence, sediment grains drawn from these populations.
-Parameters 105 They can be seen as the "thematic" definition of a virtual sediment deposit.
+They can be seen as the "thematic" definition of a virtual sediment deposit.
 There are two major groups of parameters: general and specific.
 General parameters are depth-dependent sediment descriptions regardless of the population the grains are sampled from.
 Examples of general parameters are water content and external dose rate (ionising radiation per time unit).
 Specific parameters describe sediment grains with respect to the population to which a grain belongs.
 Hence, for each population, there is another parameter definition.
 Examples are grain size, element or mineral constituents and specific density.

-- 110 Rule.
+Rule.
 Rules describe how parameters change with depth.
 Rules can be regarded as the "spatial" definition of a sediment deposit.
-Rules They are defined as interpolation functions based on a discrete number of parameter-depth relationships.
+They are defined as interpolation functions based on parameter-depth relationships.
 The default interpolation function is a spline.

-This interpolator can easily describe a constant behaviour, a linear trend and further, local trends in parameters.
-Splines are also meaningful smoothening interpolators between parameter-depth value pairs, a characteristic that can be seen as a pro or a con.
-Currently, stratigraphic discontinuities are not explicitly accounted for. - Rule book.
+Rule book.
 A rule book is the combination of parameters ("thematic" definition) and rules ("spatial" definition) to one coherent reference book.
 A rule book ultimately comprises the definition of the entire virtual sediment section and generates individual samples.
 There is an empty rule book available by default.
 A user can modify a rule book's content at any time.